 It enables employees to cope up with change, problems and stress.
 Organisations tend to have strict deadlines that one must meet daily.
 In such a stressful and competitive work environment, one should have the resilience to give productive outputs.

 6. Entrepreneurial and enterprise skills

 Spotting new ways to improve ongoing processes or coming up with new ideas are signs that you have an entrepreneurial mind.
 Companies look out for people with such qualities to improve their business growth.
 It

 becomes easy to build something interesting and new which can help the company financially if the idea if a hit in the market.

 Learning is about wanting to understand new things and being able to pick them up quickly.
 It’s also about being able to take on new tasks and to adapt when the way things are done in the workplace change.
-Most companies first train their employees and then give them task to perform.
+Most companies first train their employees and then give them a task to perform.
 You get hikes and promotions based on your performances for the tasks given to you.
-Technology is evolving everyday and one cannot survive without being up-to-date at job.
+Technology is evolving every day and one cannot survive without being up-to-date at a job.
 Learning is a continuous process and employers seek this quality.